-- Access, critique and synthesize medical data from the literature and apply it to patient care, and
+- Access, critique and synthesize medical data from the literature and apply it to patient care.

 - Ask appropriate questions and generate and test hypotheses based on their own experiences.

-The three-part Cleveland Clinic requirement for all categorical internal medicine residents includes:
+The Cleveland Clinic requirements for all categorical internal medicine residents include:

-Residents can use a variety of study designs for their written projects including, but not limited to, retrospective chart review, prospective study, meta-analysis or clinical trial.
+Residents can use a variety of study designs for their written projects and poster presentations, including, but not limited to, retrospective chart review, prospective study, meta-analysis, or clinical trial.
 A medical education, medical history, quality improvement, or cost-effectiveness study may also be an appropriate project.

 Classes are available to residents in the medical center to help them acquire the skills necessary to complete their scholarly activity requirements and to prepare them for a lifetime of self-directed learning and enhanced competitiveness in the academic or job market arenas.